maxmekiska/arguing_predictors/documentation/docs/usage.md

 ```shell
 python main.py
 ```
 Depending on what individual predictor configuration is used, training of the model begins and after each completed model training cycle test and validation metrics are graphically shown.
+Each appearing window containing plots/graphics need to be closed manually before the program can proceed running (close pop-up windows by clicking on the upper right red corner "x" button).
 After all models in the configuration have been trained, the following GUI will appear:

 </div>
 ![GUI menu main.py](resources/gui.png)